MESD/SettingsBundle/Resources/doc/api/Mesd-SettingsBundle-Model-SettingValidator.md

 public **sanitize** (  )

-> Sanitize a setting
+    Sanitize a setting

-Clean the setting so that it matches it's SettingNode definition.
+Clean the setting so that it matches it&#039;s SettingNode definition.